PENTICTON CURLING CLUB- COVID-19 RETURN TO CURLING PLAN 2021-2022

 - The second draw will start at 8:30pm, and players that are scheduled to play at this time cannot show up at the club early and can start to show up at 8:15pm

 - If there is an empty sheet of ice on the early draw, it will stay empty, there will be no starting early on it or changing time slots to use it early

-- Each week a team from each draw will be tasked the assignment to monitor the temperature checks and logs in
+- Each week a team from each draw will be tasked the assignment to monitor the logs in

 Monitoring and Updating